Txivo/DELEI/checklist.md

 - Add footer
 - change logo
 - Find none copyright images
-- Set standard image physical size on carousel images
-- Add words in the first or third slide of carusel (verifiy and see what works best)
 - Setup react for page template

 ## < SERVICIOS >

 (LABORAL)
-- Add dept logo

 - Dept BG image
 - Elaborate on what it entails
 - Examples

 (FAMILIAR)
-- Add dept logo

 - Dept BG image
 - Elaborate on what it entails
 - Examples